The Windward Islands – St. Vincent & The Grenadines

 With all that the British Virgin Islands have to offer each one of its guests, it should absolutely be added to your list of destinations to pop on over to.
 Often regarded as the boating capital of the Caribbean itself.
 Set sail and hit up the famous Norman Island Indians or better yet, the popular Virgin Gorda Baths!
 Palm trees swaying, crystal clear waters surrounding you, and an open invitation to places like Jost Van Dyke’s White Bay where the Soggy Dollar Bar will serve you up its famous Painkillers.
-You simply cannot go wrong when sailing through the one of the top Carribean Islands – the British Virgin Islands.
+You simply cannot go wrong when going on a sailing holiday through the one of the top Carribean Islands – the British Virgin Islands.

 The Leeward Islands – St. Martin, Anguilla, St. Barts, St. Kitts, & Nevis

 Once you have explored at least most of what the British Virgin Islands had to offer.
 Make your way on over to this cluster of islands just 90 miles east.
 With such close proximity to each other, you can spend your days doing island hopping.
 Things like the Creole market in St. Martin’s French capital of Marigot, the insanely awesome snorkeling in Anguilla’s Crocus Bay at Pelican Point, and the particularly fantastic sailing community surround each one and will keep you wishing your vacation was just a bit longer.

 The Spanish Virgin Islands – The Passage Islands